 The Ricoh Group considers that “compliance” includes observance of not only laws and regulations, but also company rules and social ethics.
 Therefore, the Ricoh Group provides thorough instruction of each company's action principle, which provides the principles of Ricoh Group's corporate behaviors, and “Ricoh Group Code of Conduct”, which indicates behavioral principle of directors and employees of the Ricoh Group.
 Every member of the Group is concerned to ensure all employees observe the principles in their daily activities.

 The Ricoh Group revised the Ricoh Group Code of Conduct in fiscal 2018 and developed Code of Conduct education for all global employees in fiscal 2019.
-In Japan, the Ricoh Group provides all of its directors and employees (including contract employees, part-timers, and part-time workers) with education on the Code of Conduct via e-learning programs.
-The content of the education includes confirmation of each provision of the Code of Conduct as well as other topics relating to the enforcement of laws and regulations as priority issues with actual case examples.
-So far, topics such as, “Harassment” and “Compliance Violations” have been featured.
+In Japan, the Ricoh Group provides all its directors and employees (including contract employees, part-timers, and part-time workers) with education on the Code of Conduct via regular e-learning programs.
+The content of the education includes confirmation of each provision of the Code of Conduct as well as other topics relating to the enforcement of laws and regulations as priority issues with actual case example.
+After finishing the courses, the participants are tested to check their level of understanding.